 Superannuation has become an increasingly significant and powerful tool for Australians in planning for their retirement, particularly in the self managed superannuation fund space.

-The decision to establish and the ongoing management of SMSFs can be tricky and it should be carefully considered about whether this is appropriate for your circumstances.
+The decision to establish and the ongoing management of SMSFs can be tricky and it should be carefully considered if it is appropriate for your circumstances.

 The creation of an SMSF requires initial advice about whether it will suit your affairs and, if it does, a number of legally compliant and binding documents to establish what you intend.